16 Best Shows on Broadway Right Now According to a Local

 A lot of women, especially nominees, will wear full-on gowns.
 The choice is yours depending on what you have in your closet.

 Men should absolutely rent a tux.
-This isn’t the time to look underdressed.
+This isn’t the time to look underdressed!

 I always default to heels and a cocktail dress that’s unique but not too over the top.
 If it’s wintertime, I’ve worn chic jumpsuits and long-sleeved dresses without looking out of place.